illicit666/illicit666/README.md

-I'm illicit666, also know as spade or spade666
+I'm illicit666, also known as spade or spade666
 My discord is spade666#1049